gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 At least for the time being I'm not going to hack away too hard at this bit of the codebase.
 AWS looks like they have a V2 of the Golang SDK on the way so maybe it'll get a bit of love.

-I'm writing this as I'm building things.
-So I have to do some testing at the edges of the limits to make sure there are no offset errors and such.
-But things look good so far.
+I have to do some testing at the edges of the limits to make sure there are no offset errors and such but things look good so far.
-God help me if they are broke.
+God help me if they ain't'

+**One day Later**
+In anticipation of developing the front end code and lambda function for the API gateway I needed to create the DB and put data in it.
+And it worked!

+{{<image name="dynamoUpload.png" alt="Confirmation that the dbbuilder and upload go code works">}}

+And everything got uploaded!

+{{<image name="dynamoUploadCheck.png" alt="The csvTransform program correctly transformed all the recrods and the dbbuilder uploaded everything as required">}}

+---

+**Building the Lambda Function and ApiGateway Http API**

 **Optimizing javascript in an attempt to be friendly to everyone's bandwidth**